 • A new collection node appears in the collection tree and is editable.

-• Drag and drop the lfp or opt file onto an existing collection node in the collections tree OR drag and drop onto the imports grid.
+• Drag and drop ONLY the lfp or opt file onto an existing collection node in the collections tree.
 The Add Documents interface will appear.
 (See below for full description of processing with load files)

 When the DATA folder also contains a load filed labeled as a DAT extension, please see the section on Overlaying Metadata